Earthquakes on April 3, 2026

 36.7 km---✓ ReviewedUSGS →

-This magnitude 3.4 event was detected 89 km N of Cruz Bay, U.S. Virgin Islands on April 3, 2026, with origin time 23:57 UTC.
+On April 3, 2026 at 23:57 UTC, a magnitude 3.4 earthquake struck 89 km N of Cruz Bay, U.S. Virgin Islands.
 The event originated approximately 36.7 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.124°, -64.642°.
+The epicenter is at 19.124°, -64.642°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03